 Regarding the management of negative impacts related to misleading advertising, the Group has adopted, in Italy, the rules set forth in the Self-Regulatory Code of Commercial Communication and, in Spain, the Codigo de Conducta Publicitaria, which provide, inter alia, rules of conduct in advertising communication designed to prevent messages that could be contrary to the dignity of individuals, taking advantage of public superstition and gullibility, that encourage physical and/or moral violence, that glorify racism, that offend the moral, religious or civil beliefs of citizens, or contain elements that may harm minors psychologically, morally or physically, and those that contain false advertising information relating to commercial products.
 The same codes govern and restrict advertising messages related to certain sensitive product sectors, including alcoholic beverages, medicinal products, financial products, toys, and games involving cash prizes.
-The Group also implements in Italy Legislative Decree no. 145/07 on misleading and comparative advertising, the legislation on advertising of games with cash winnings, while in Spain it acknowledges Law 13/2011 of 27 May on the regulation of gambling.
+The Group also implements in Italy Legislative Decree no. 145/07 on misleading and comparative advertising, the legislation on advertising of healthcare facilities and operators, as well as the legislation on advertising of games with cash winnings, while in Spain it acknowledges Law 13/2011 of 27 May on the regulation of gambling.